mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 }
 ```

-How many places have New York as the state or name
+How many places have Vermont, Maine, New Hampshire, or Oklahoma as the state?
 ```json
 GET shakespeare/_search
 {